5 April 1548

 He should have been feeding the pigs, but the heavy wooden buckets of oats and other scraps lay forgotten near the sty.

-Instead, he made himself busy launching his flotilla on the farm pond.
+Instead, he busied himself launching his flotilla on the farm pond.
 Each ship—a leaf—was captained by a bug.
 A thick, pungent odor of wet manure hung in the air.

 The pigs could wait.